edwinwebb/three-seed/README.md

 * [popmotion](https://www.npmjs.com/package/popmotion)
 * [Cannon.js Physics](https://www.npmjs.com/package/cannon).

 Additions like these are best managed in the projects entry file: `./src/entry.js`.
-In it are the Scene, Camera and Renderer classes, the window event listeners and the animation loop.
+In it are the Scene, Camera, Renderer, the window event listeners and the animation loop.

 ## About the models
 Both models were exported from the [free 3D software Blender](https://www.blender.org/) using the [three.js exporter](https://github.com/timoxley/threejs/tree/master/utils/exporters/blender).
 They were downloaded from the Google Poly project.